Volume 19, Issue 5 (12-2020) TB 2020, 19(5): 21-32 | Back to browse issues page

 23-Sentell TL, Tsoh JY, Davis T, et al. Low health literacy and cancer screening among Chinese Americans in California: a cross-sectional analysis.
 BMJ open.
 2015;5(1):1-9

 24-Mohammadi S, Baghiani Moghadam MH, Noorbala MT, et al. Survey about the role of appearance concern with skin cancer prevention behavior based on protection motivation theory.
 Journal of Dermatology and Cosmetic.
-2010;1(2):70-7
+2010;1(2):70-7.
+[Persian]

 25-Davati A, Pirasteh A, Yahyaei M, et al. Skin protective behavior amongst girl students; based on health belief model.
 Acta Medica Iranica.
 2013;51(9):626-32